Framlingham Gawdy

-Gawdy was the son of Sir Bassingbourne Gawdy of West Harling, Norfolk and his wife Anne Framlingham, daughter of Sir Charles Framlingham of Crow's Hall, Debenham, Suffolk.
-He was High Sheriff of Norfolk in 1627.
+Gawdy was the son of Bassingbourne Gawdy of West Harling, Norfolk and his wife Anne Framlingham, daughter of Charles Framlingham of Debenham, Suffolk.
+Gawdy was High Sheriff of Norfolk in 1627.

-In April 1640, Gawdy was elected Member of Parliament for Thetford in the Short Parliament.
-He was re-elected in November 1640 as MP for Thetford in the Long Parliament and held the seat until 1648 when he was excluded under Pride's Purge.
+In April 1640, Gawdy was elected Member of Parliament (MP) for Thetford in the Short Parliament.
+He was re-elected in November 1640 as MP for Thetford in the Long Parliament and held the seat until 1648, when he was excluded under Pride's Purge.

 Gawdy died at the age of 65.
-Gawdy had married Lettice Knollys, daughter of Sir Robert Knollys and Catherine Vaughan, and had eight children.
-His son William Gawdy was also MP for Thetford and was created a baronet and his grandson Sir John Gawdy, 2nd Baronet, who was deaf and mute was a celebrated painter.
+Gawdy married Lettice Knollys, daughter of Robert Knollys and Catherine Vaughan, and they had eight children.
+His son William Gawdy was also MP for Thetford and was created a baronet, and his grandson Sir John Gawdy, 2nd Baronet, who was deaf and mute, was a celebrated painter.